LinqlLang/Linql/C#/Linql.Server/README.md

 ## Future Enhancements

 - Support multi-line statements
-- Support multiple LinqlSearches in the same context, and allow interaction between them
+- Support multiple LinqlSearches in the same context, and allow interaction between them (Join)
+- Anonymous Types (which would then allow specific select statements)
 - Performance Tests
 - More test cases